FAQ

 Physan 20 disrupts the cell membrane of the Pathogen to destroy and/or disable it from affecting the plant.
 It has an inherently high wetting and penetrating action that provides a deep and intimate contact between the antiseptic-germicide and any microorganisms, dirt e.t.c.
 When used an almost unseen residual anti-bacterial film is left on the surface, this film prevents and inhibits the growth of micro organisms over a period of several days.
 Download Technical Data PDF here:

-Physan 20 is effective in either hot or cold water, however it's effectiveness increases with a higher water temperature.
+Physan 20 is effective in either hot or cold water, however it's effectiveness increases with a warmer water temperature.

 Physan 20 concentrate is a very stable PH neutral compound and will not effect the pH of any potting mix/dirt.
 The PH ratings of Physan 20's aqueous solutions fall within the range of 6.5 to 7.5.
 Physan 20 is cationic in its reaction to surfaces throughout the entire PH range and maintains its bactericidal effect throughout the whole PH range.
 In addition when used in application, Physan 20 is heavily diluted down with water and will maintain its neutral pH.